How to Use Social Listening & Social Monitoring for Content Planning

 It can be tricky terrain to navigate because on one one hand, it could propel your brand at the forefront of an important cultural moment and skyrocket your brand awareness and image.
 You could even convert some audiences in the process.
 On the other hand, if used incorrectly, trend-jacking could make your brand look exploitative and ignorant.
 This was the case of the controversial Pepsi Co. advertisement that featured supermodel Kendall Jenner participating in a Black Lives Matter street protest that ended up offending advocates and activists.

 Taking that as a fair warning of how to not use social monitoring, you should also take active steps to put safeguards in place so that you are considerately making use of this tactic to jump on a trend.
-Use it to closely listen, and disect the underlying important messages audiences are saying about the issue, and see if there is any alignment with your brand values.
+Use it to closely listen, and dissect the underlying important messages audiences are saying about the issue, and see if there is any alignment with your brand values.
 If there is such an alignment, you can either craft a message that empathizes with the online sentiment, or one that offers a counter-argument that furthers the discussion in a productive way.

 Subsequently, you should also use social monitoring to gauge the response your trend-jacking efforts.
 Looking once again to the example made by Pepsi’s controversial ad, they ended up pulling out the advertisement in order to quell the outrage of audiences.
 The company also closely monitored what people were saying about their brand on social media and responded with apologies on social media.